-2022: Tsawak-qin Forest Professionals attended (virtually) the ABCFP Annual conference which contained First Nations specific topics.
-Tsawak-qin staff received a guided tour of Huu-ay-aht's Kiixin National Historic Site of Canada
+2023: Tsawak-qin Forest Professionals attended (virtually) FPBC Annual conference which contained several Indigenous specific topics.
+The Western Learning platform offers several awareness courses available to Tsawak-qin staff.

 Several staff members are specifically focused on working with aboriginal peoples in the DFA.
 These staff members liaise with aboriginal peoples and government agencies to understand the nature of aboriginal rights and title.
 They also participate in formal training and communicate key ichlearnings to other staff members to assist in preparing information for sharing.